 How did you become the head of data science at your current company?

-I discovered that I didn’t fit well into corporate bureaucracy very early on.
-My focus was on creating value, getting noticed for adding value and getting work satisfaction.
+I discovered I didn’t fit well into corporate bureaucracy very early on.
+My focus was on creating value, getting noticed for adding value, and getting work satisfaction.
 My title has progressed from data scientist to head of data science.
 I am now responsible for all data-related work and have taken on the role of Director of Data Science.

 This change reflects the increased responsibilities that I have taken very early on within my current company, from solely being responsible for all data science activities to managing teams of data scientists.
 If you are looking for a job, I recommend that you create your opportunities by reaching out to potential employers.

-You may be surprised at how open they are to hiring you if they see that you are willing and able to do the work.
+You may be surprised at how open they are to hire you if they see that you are willing and able to do the work.
 I advise data science practitioners to find a position that doesn’t yet exist or make one for themselves.
 This way, you can skip the line and get to where you want to be without waiting for opportunities.

 What is your advice to entry-level data scientists?

 Entry-level data scientists should share their work and journey with others.
 People are hesitant to produce content because they are afraid of being judged, but this is not usually the case.
 People are more likely to be positive and supportive.
-I also recommend learning to code first, as this is a valuable skill for data scientists.
+I also recommend learning to code first, as this skill is valuable for data scientists.
 However, I recognize that everyone learns differently, so this is not a one-size-fits-all approach.